biertisch/biertisch/README.md

 ## Welcome

+> "There will always be things we wish to say in our programs that in all known languages can only be said poorly." — Alan J. Perlis

 Hi, I'm Beatriz.

 I'm a student at 42 Lisboa, transitioning from a background in philosophy research & teaching into software development.